 From our very first session, we will be talking about our last session.
 I don't believe therapy must last forever, nor do I believe that therapy is a quick-fix.
 Throughout our time together, I will check in with you to see if we are addressing the reasons why you came to see me in the first place, and whether or not you are experiencing growth and change.

 As time goes on, you'll need to meet with me less and less often.
 There will come a point where you may be ready to take a break or stop therapy altogether, because you feel confident in the "new home" we've created.
-Even then, you can always come back to see me for a "tune up"- I am always here for you.
+Even then, you can always come back to work with me for any length of time - I'll still be there to walk alongside you.